 John T. Floore's Country Store, Helotes, Texas

 There is no better place catch a country show in the San Antonio area than John T. Floore's Country Store.
 Many musical greats, including Elvis, Hank Williams Sr. and Patsy Cline have performed at this iconic dance hall.
 When you walk inside, look up at the ceiling, and you'll see some of their cowboy boots dangling from the ceiling.

 But Floore's doesn't rest its laurels on performances from yesteryear; it remains one of the best country music venues in Texas.
 The interior has an active stage and restaurant, but the main attraction is the outdoor stage where top country artists perform on a regular basis.
 Drinking a cold beer while singing along to a Randy Rogers concert at Floore's is a surefire cure for the blues.

 14492 Old Bandera Rd, Helotes, TX

 Luckenbach - Luckenbach, Texas

 Luckenbach is basically two buildings: a post office/general store that doubles as a bar with a stage out back, and a dancehall.
-That’s it.
-Chickens run around by your feet; pickers gather out back to play songs throughout the day, and the regulars are as mellow as can be.
+That's it.
+Pickers gather out back to play songs throughout the day, and the regulars are as mellow as can be.
 Once you visit, you'll immediately understand why Waylon and Willie sang about going here to escape the modern world.

 Most of the music during the week takes place on smaller stages outside, but the dancehall, pictured above, hosts top Texas country talent on the weekends.